dave/dst/README.md

 The `dst` package attempts to provide a work-arround for [go/ast: Free-floating comments are single-biggest issue when manipulating the AST](https://github.com/golang/go/issues/20744).

+### Progress as of 16th September

+Big refactor today...
+I'm a bit happier with the code generation.
+I still haven't found an elegant solution for the `FuncDecl` special case, but all the other special cases are fixed nicely.

+The `FuncDecl` special case currently has a kludgy work around by extracting some of the generated code out into a separate function and re-arranging by hand.
+Will need manual updates every time the code generation is changed.
+Needs work.
+However, with this kludge all the tests pass.

+Next I'm going to see if it can handle some real code by feeding it the standard library source.

 ### Progress as of 15th September

 [github.com/dave/dst](https://github.com/dave/dst) is a fork of the `go/ast` package with a few changes.
 The [decorator](https://github.com/dave/dst/tree/master/decorator) package converts from `*ast.File + *token.FileSet` to `*dst.File` and back again.